leezhixuan/cs3245-hw3/README.txt

 index.py - main running code, indexes documents in the corpus into a postings file via SPIMI, and creates a dictionary file.

-search.py - main running code, searches for postings of terms based on queries and outputs the top ten results, ranked by lnc.ltc, to a file.
+search.py - main running code, searches for postings of terms based on queries and outputs the top ten (or less) results, ranked by lnc.ltc, to a file.

-Node.py - Node is a class that stores a docID, the term frequency, and the term weight.
+Node.py - Node is a class that stores a docID, the term frequency in document <docID>, the term weight, and the vector length of document <docID>.

 SPIMI.py - implements SPIMI scalable index construction.